 Important Update About Clinical Trials

-The Veterinary Teaching Hospital at the Virginia-Maryland College of Veterinary Medicine is exercising caution and implementing measures to minimize the risk and slow the transmission of COVID-19.
+The Veterinary Teaching Hospital at the Virginia-Maryland College of Veterinary Medicine has implemented measures to minimize the risk and slow the transmission of Covid-19.

 We are continuing to monitor this rapidly evolving situation.
+Please review the Veterinary Teaching Hospital's Covid-19 Response page for the latest information.
 We appreciate your patience and support, and apologize for any inconvenience.
 The health and safety of our clients, our patients, and our staff here at the Veterinary Teaching Hospital are central to our mission in providing the highest quality of care.

 Need more options?